I'm an Asian American (Mom is a Filipina, Dad is an American) who was born in the Philippines. When I was four, we moved to the US.

 Listen to my covers now.

-Get updates directly in your inbox.
+Get updates directly to your inbox.